pytest-dev/pytest-bdd/README.rst

 ----------------------------

 For newcomers it's sometimes hard to write all needed test code without being frustrated.
-To simplify their life, simple code generator was implemented.
-It allows to create fully functional but of course empty tests and step definitions for given a feature file.
+To simplify their life, a simple code generator was implemented.
+It allows to create fully functional (but of course empty) tests and step definitions for a given feature file.
 It's done as a separate console script provided by pytest-bdd package:

 ::